numenta/nupic.core-legacy/README.md

 The easiest way to build from source is as follows.
 ```
-    python setup.py install --user -prefix=
+    python setup.py install --user --prefix=
 ```
-Note that `--user -prefix=` options will install the extension libaries in ~/.local so that you don't need su permissions.
+Note that `--user --prefix=` options will install the extension libaries in ~/.local so that you don't need su permissions.

 This will build everything including the Python extension libraries and install them.